TwilioDevEd/video-access-token-server-python/README.md

 ```

 Your application should now be running at [http://localhost:5000](http://localhost:5000).
 Send an invite
 to another user in another browser tab or window to start video chatting!
-When you finished, deactivate your virtual environment using `deactivate`.
+When you're finished, deactivate your virtual environment using `deactivate`.

 ![screenshot of chat app](http://i.imgur.com/nVR70FQ.png)